Sitemap

 The NeSy Program Synthesis approach is evaluated using 600 multi- hop navigation tasks with 1 to 10 hops.
 Compared with neural approaches, the our approach improves the success rate and path efficiency by an average of 64.3% and 19.4% across all tasks, respectively.

-Recommended citation: W. English, D. Simon, M. R. Ahmed, S. K. Jha, and R. Ewetz, “Neuro-Symbolic Program Synthesis for Multi-Hop Natural Language Navigation”, International Conference on Assured Autonomy (ICAA), 2024.
+Recommended citation: William English, Dominic Simon, M. R. Ahmed, Sumit Jha, and Rickard Ewetz, “Neuro-Symbolic Program Synthesis for Multi-Hop Natural Language Navigation”, International Conference on Assured Autonomy (ICAA), 2024.

 NSP: A Neuro-Symbolic Natural Language Navigational Planner